 About Joris van Alphen

-Joris van Alphen is a photojournalist and filmmaker specializing in stories about nature and people.
+Joris van Alphen is a cinematographer and documentary photographer specializing in stories about nature and people.
 He is a Fellow of the International League of Conservation Photographers and a National Geographic Explorer.

-From camping in the canopy of a fig tree deep in the Amazon rainforest, to diving unexplored coral reefs in the northern Moluccas, Joris has extensive experience working in remote locations under challenging conditions.
+From camping in the canopy of a fig tree deep in the Amazon rainforest, to diving unexplored coral reefs in the northern Moluccas, Joris has extensive experience working in remote locations.
 Growing up with biologists as parents, he embarked on his first field expedition to Africa at the age of three.
 He went on to study biology himself, but left a career in science to become a full-time photographer and filmmaker.
 His work has since spanned five continents.

-Joris is based in Barcelona and originally from the Netherlands.
+Joris is based between Barcelona and Bristol, and originally from the Netherlands.

 Content for Change

-I try to capture images that inspire people to act and that shed light on environmental problems as well as solutions.
+I strive to tell stories that inspire people to act and that shed light on environmental problems as well as solutions.
 This is where conservation photography differs from traditional wildlife photography.
 Conservation stories are about people as much as they are about wildlife—from the problems we create and the people that suffer their consequences, to those that dedicate their lives to solving them.
-I see it as my job to communicate both the intrinsic value of nature and the ugly side of reality in a way that is compelling.
+I see it as my job to communicate both the intrinsic value of nature and the ugly side of reality in compelling ways.

-Conservation organizations I have worked with include Save Our Seas Foundation, Centro de Conservación Cetacea, Sabah Parks, and Stichting Werkgroep Grauwe Kiekendief.
+Conservation organizations I have worked with include Save Our Seas Foundation, WWF, Centro de Conservación Cetacea, Sabah Parks, Ugyen Wangchuck Institute for Conservation and Environment, and Stichting Werkgroep Grauwe Kiekendief.

 The Story of Science

 In my work I try to both explain and humanize science.
-We live in a time of growing mistrust in scientific research and the integrity of scientists.
+We live in a time of growing mistrust in scientific research and the integrity of scientists and institutions.
 Sadly, people don't naturally change their beliefs when we present them with facts.
-But they do respond to personal stories about people they can relate to, and photography and film offer powerful means of telling such stories.
+But they do respond to personal stories about people they can relate to, and film and photography offer powerful means of telling such stories.

 Institutes I have helped tell the stories of their scientists include Naturalis Biodiversity Center and University of Groningen.